 Follow @ BrittishKustoms

 Phoenix based artist Will Scates brings you into the world of Iterated Function Systems (IFS).
-From beautifully structured self-similar pieces to torn from the heavens chaotic Hubble like space scenes.
+His works range from beautifully structured self-similar pieces to torn from the heavens chaotic Hubble-like space scenes.

 Will has a B.A. in Media Arts and Animation and has worked on a small independent films as VFX supervisor and Technical Director.